Kriz-hub/Football_League_Database/README.md

 With a lot of copy paste action it was possible to put the raw data together in an excel file.
 With excel it's possible to filter it to a nice sorted result.
-If found on internet a tool to convert excel data to an mysql database by using this: https://sqlizer.io/#/ After that te first sql file of the Dutch Eredisie Season 2020/2021 could be added.
+If found on internet a tool to convert excel data to an mysql database by using this: https://sqlizer.io/#/ After that te first sql file of the Dutch football "Eredisie Season 2020/2021" could be added.
+The idea is to create more season database with the help of excel.